-For myself and my partner, we have had entire months where we spent $25 or less on TOTAL living-related expenses.
-That’s a $2000 savings on what we were paying in our apartment and utilities!
+I have had entire months where I spent $25 or less on TOTAL living-related expenses.
+That’s a $2000 savings on what I was paying between an apartment and utilities!
 When you’re saving that kind of money, it’s easy to pay off debt and build up your savings.
 Also, you get to see new places while doing it… What could be better?!

 This article ended up being a LOT longer than I intended it to be, but I wanted to be really thorough and provide my readers with the best, most comprehensive info I could possibly muster about how to save money while RVing!
 If you’re pressed for time, jump right to the section you want to know about – and pin this article so you can come back to it later!

 The Sections Are:

 5. Cook at Camp